-As an Orlando child support lawyer, many clients have told us Covid-19 has adversely impacted their employment.
+As an Orlando child support lawyer, many clients have told us the changing economy and inflation have adversely impacted their employment.
 Ask yourself; is your salary lower than it was before?
 Have your hours been reduced, and/or your overtime opportunities are no longer available?
 Are you unable to afford your current child support obligation because of a substantial change in circumstances in your employment that is involuntary?
-You may consider petitioning the family law court for a child support modification Orlando.
+You may consider petitioning the family law court or the Department of Revenue for a child support modification Orlando.
 A modification of child support in Florida may be granted by a child support hearing officer, or the family law circuit court judge, if certain statutory requirements are met based on the evidence presented to the court.
+This may involve the waiver of arrears or ongoing child support.
 Jonathan Jacobs is a child support attorney in Orlando and all of Central Florida.
-Call us for a consultation by dialing 407-335-8113.
+Call us for a consultation about your family law, Department of Revenue or DOAH child support case by dialing 407-335-8113.

 Modification of Child Support in Florida